cliffhall/GooseTeam/README.md

 ### SSE Server - Direct

 - `npm run sse:direct`
-- Launches an SSE-wrapped instance of the STDIO-wrapped GooseTeam MCP server on port `:3001` with endpoint `/sse`
+- Launches an SSE-wrapped instance of the GooseTeam MCP server on port `:3001` with endpoint `/sse`
+- Multiple clients can connect to the same server and see the same resources
+- Equivalent to the proxied STDIO approach, using our SSE version of the server.

+### StreamableHTTP Server - Direct

+- `npm run streamableHttp:direct`
+- Launches a StreamableHTTP-wrapped instance of the GooseTeam MCP server on port `:3001` with endpoint `/mcp`
 - Multiple clients can connect to the same server and see the same resources
 - Equivalent to the proxied STDIO approach, using our SSE version of the server.